 A ‘Brink’ is an old Dutch word for a green open space where people meet.
-Bringing together different parts of society to live together in a healthy, plant-filled project is also at the heart of the Brink Tower in Amsterdam, which started construction in 2022.
-The location is north Amsterdam, an area that is separated from the rest of the city by the waters of the IJ.
-Since 2018 it has been connected not just by ferries but also a new metro line, and change has been rapid.
+Bringing people together to live together in a healthy, plant-filled, and sustainable project is also at the heart of the Brink Tower.
+The location is in the north of Amsterdam, an area that is separated from the rest of the city by the waters of the IJ.

-The Brink Tower lies at the edge of the neighbourhood of Overhoeks, which has seen an explosion of new residential development, but just across a canal lies the low-rise Van der Pek neighbourhood.
-Despite a bridge between them, there is a great mental distance between the two.
-The Brink Tower will connect them visually and socially.
-The 28-storey tower contains 401 apartments of which 266 rental homes in the middle segment, 112 are at affordable rent and 23 are care homes.
+The Brink Tower lies at the edge of the neighbourhood of Overhoeks, which has seen many new residential developments.
+Just across a canal lies the low-rise Van der Pek neighbourhood.
+The Brink Tower forms a connecting link between both neighbourhoods, both visually and socially.

-Just as remarkable as its transformative social role and visual presence is its sustainable ambition.
-The Brink Tower is designed to become one of the first energy neutral residential tower of the Netherlands and generates more energy than it consumes, thanks to photovoltaics on terraces and facades, wind and more solar energy harvesting on the top roof, and various energy-saving measures including an aquifer thermal energy storage (ATES) system.
+The Brink Tower is designed to become an energy positive residential tower and generates more energy than it consumes, thanks to photovoltaics on terraces and facades, wind and more solar energy harvesting on the top roof, and various energy-saving measures including an aquifer thermal energy storage (ATES) system.